vzhukovskyi/kaa/README.md

 ## Contribute to Kaa

-Checkout the [contributor's guide](http://docs.kaaproject.org/display/KAA/Contribute+to+Kaa) explaining how to contribute to Kaa.
+Check out the [contributor's guide](http://docs.kaaproject.org/display/KAA/Contribute+to+Kaa) explaining how to contribute to Kaa.

 ## License